‘Terrible way to go’: NC woman dies after vicious dog attack - NewsBreak

 Their shock and horror could be heard in 911 calls.

 “It’s dark.
-All I hear is her yelling and her dogs over there attacking her,” the caller said.Dog set on fire gets gifts, love from around the globe
+All I hear is her yelling and her dogs over there attacking her,” the caller said.Whoops!: DoorDash glitch allows customers to order free food, alcohol

 Peed’s son was asleep inside the home.
 He woke to the news of his mother’s passing.